SConsul/Adversarial_Attacks/README.md

 #### Results with queries from training data :

 ![Table1 : Number of queries vs Accuracy](images/table1.png)

-Table1 : Number of queries vs Accuracy
+Table 1 : Number of queries vs Accuracy

 ![Graph1 : Number of queries vs Accuracy](images/graph1.png)

-Graph1 : Number of queries vs Accuracy
+Graph 1 : Number of queries vs Accuracy

 #### Results with queries chosen from Gaussian distrbution :

 It may be that the attacker does not have any access to the training data of the target model.
 He therefore queries on images chosen randomly from a Gaussian distribution with appropriate mean and variance.
 The results for this type of an attacker model are given below.

 ![Table2 : Number of queries vs Accuracy](images/table2.png)

-Table2 : Number of queries vs Accuracy
+Table 2 : Number of queries vs Accuracy

 ![Graph2 : Number of queries vs Accuracy](images/graph2.png)

-Graph2 : Number of queries vs Accuracy
+Graph 2 : Number of queries vs Accuracy

 ### Conclusion and defenses